 3. Breakfast for dinner always works, and paper plates are your friend.

 4. Picky eaters grow out of it…And become fancy eaters…

-Somewhere along the way one child became a vegan, who now specializes in tofu and tempeh recipes.
-And they all request things like sushi and kombucha.
+Somewhere along the way one child became a vegan, who specialized in tofu and tempeh recipes (this phase lasted about 6 years–currently she’s a pescatarian).
+Now my “big kids” request things like sushi and kombucha.
 They eat tons of veggies, salads, fruit, and acai bowls…I take zero credit for any of it.